Portland Mayor Ted Wheeler to attend Wednesday night protest

 PORTLAND, Ore. — Mayor Ted Wheeler plans to stand on a downtown Portland street corner Wednesday night to talk with protesters and try to break the stalemate between demonstrators and police that has stretched on for nearly eight weeks.

-Wheeler plans to meet with protesters at the corner of SW 3rd and Morrison near the Multnomah County Justice Center at 9 p.m., according to his office.
+Wheeler plans to meet with protesters at the corner of Southwest 3rd Avenue and Morrison Street near the Multnomah County Justice Center at 9 p.m., according to his office.

 The Justice Center and the federal courthouse one block to the north have both been hot spots for violent clashes between protesters, Portland police and federal officers.